MORDY35/webapi-assignment1/README.md

 <br />

 # 5) **References**
-- [Documentation of External API]: "https://www.exchangerate-api.com/docs/overview"
+- Documentation of External API: "https://www.exchangerate-api.com/docs/overview"
-- [Link to see Raw data in JSON]: "https://v6.exchangerate-api.com/v6/7c010b3a553be2dc1a88ec8f/latest/SGD"
+- Link to see Raw data in JSON: "https://v6.exchangerate-api.com/v6/7c010b3a553be2dc1a88ec8f/latest/SGD"